How to Create a Waitlist for Your Daycare: A Step-by-Step Guide

 - Any fees associated with joining the waitlist (if applicable)

 - Ask Yourself: Do you prioritize siblings or give preference to certain age groups?
-Make these policies clear from the start.
+Make these policies clear from the start—and put them in writing in your parent handbook or on your listing.

-- Pro Tip: Use automated reminders with tools like KidzLog to stay in touch with parents about their spot on the list.
+- Pro Tip: Use automated reminders with tools like KidzLog to stay in touch about position changes and waitlist confirmations.

 When a spot opens up, reach out to the next family on your list.
 Be prompt, and clearly communicate deadlines for confirming their spot.